alternative medicine and doctors| forewords

 - The heart rate variation is the most basic measured variable.
 (HRV technology.).
 Frequency spectrums.

-- Many of the complementary medicine treatment variables that are considered to be huh are reduced to everyday heart
+- Many of the complementary treatment variables that are considered to be huh are reduced to everyday heart

 - Finns trust more with the device than humans.
 At least the Ayurvedic consultant’s popularity grows markedly if you use Vedapulse.